Client Rights & Responsibilities

 - Receive service and attend programs that take place in a safe, clean and comfortable environment;and

-- Make a complaint about the care or services they received at BCCHC.
+- Provide feedback, or make a complaint about the care or services they received at BCCHC; and,

 Clients have the responsibility to: